 Do NOT make any other changes to the

-When you open the folder of this task, you will notice four files:
+When you open the folder of this task, you will notice five files:

 Makefile: Use this file to compile and run the program or clean up the folder with it.
 You MUST NOT commit any changes to this file!

-spacecollector.h: This file contains relevant includes, typedefs, predefined values.
+searescue.h: This file contains relevant includes, typedefs, predefined values.
 You can change them as you wish but be careful: you MUST NOT commit changes to this file.
-Therefore all changes are irrelevant for us.
+Therefore, all changes are irrelevant for us.

 searescue.c: This is the only file that will be checked and used by the test system.
 Please follow the TODOs and ONLY change and add code between TODO BEGIN and TODO END!